Abraham-Felix/Abraham-Felix/README.md

 - 💞️ I’m looking to collaborate on Opensource Projects or Educational.
 PS: "And making some 💰😊 "
 - 👀 I’m interested in Front-end SPA (Single Page Applications) and SSR Technologies!
 - 🔬 I Fix Smartphones and Tablets when I am unemployed. 🤷‍♂️
-- 🌱 I’m currently working with TS, JS, Vue 3, Nuxt3, Ember.js.
+- 🌱 I’m currently working with Vue 3, Figma & Vuetify <3 forever!
 - I love video games, playing and looking into developing video games when I am bored and feel lonely.
 - 📫 How to reach me: servicioscelfonica@gmail.com, mexdevservice@gmail.com & apesyntax@gmail.com